Foresters Infinite Banking · Defined

 Why non-direct recognition keeps the math simple

 With non-direct recognition, your dividend does not move based on whether you have a loan outstanding.
 That removes a variable from the decision.
 You do not have to track how borrowing affects your credited rate, because it does not.
-For an entrepreneur who borrows frequently and repays on the cash flow a deal generates, that simplicity is worth something.
-Predictability has value.
+For an entrepreneur who borrows often and repays on the cash flow a deal generates, that is one less thing to model on every loan.

 Foresters' long-term growth is not as competitive as other companies we have shown.
 The pro is there are other things, the fraternal benefits, that do not show up in an IRR calculator and might still move the needle for you.